 A minimum cumulative grade-point average of 3.00 is required for graduation.

 Failure to maintain a 3.00 GPA, cumulative or for a given quarter, constitutes low scholarship and may lead to a change-in-status action by the Graduate School.
-Failure to maintain satisfactory performance and progress toward a degree may also result in a change-of-status action by the Graduate School (See Graduate School Memorandum No. 16 for more information).
+Failure to maintain satisfactory performance and progress toward a degree may also result in a change-of-status action by the Graduate School (See Graduate School Policy 3.7 for more information).

 "Change-of-status" refers to re-classification from "good standing" to "probation" for up to two quarters, followed by one quarter of "final probation" prior to "drop."
 At any point prior to "drop" a student can return to good standing by reaching a cumulative GPA of 3.00.
 In some cases in which a student's cumulative GPA drops only slightly below 3.0 for a single quarter, the faculty is permitted to recommend a "warning" in lieu of automatic probation.
 Unlike probation, a warning does not appear on the student's academic record.